hectorC/Android_spcmic_recorder/README.md

 .\gradlew.bat uninstallRelease
 ```

-When connecting the spcmic, accept the USB permission dialog and choose "Use by default" for smoother reconnects.
+When connecting the spcmic, accept all the permissions, including the USB permission dialog and choose "Use by default" so the app is launched automatically the next time the spcmic is plugged in.

-**Note**: The release build currently uses the debug keystore for signing.
-For production distribution, configure a proper signing key in `app/build.gradle`.
+Use the refresh button (circular arrow) if the microphone is not detected (the sample rate display besides the refresh button should show the sample rate)

 ## Recording Workflow

-1. **Connect hardware** – Plug the spcmic array into the device via USB-C. Tap *Reconnect* if Android claims the interface first.
+1. **Connect hardware** – Plug the spcmic array into the device via USB-C. Tap *Reconnect* if Android claims the interface first or sample rate indicator is empty (you should see a toast alert when the device is successfully connected).
-2. **Launch the recorder view** – The app auto-requests the default 48 kHz rate and displays both requested and negotiated values (see settings menu).
+2. **Launch the recorder view** – The app auto-requests the default 48 kHz rate and displays both requested and negotiated values (see settings menu for configuration details).
 3. **Select a sample rate** – Use the spinner to pick among the rates advertised by the interface/alt-setting (e.g., 48 kHz, 96 kHz).
 4. **Adjust gain** – Use the gain slider (0 to +48 dB) to boost input levels.
 Gain is applied in the native capture pipeline and written into the file.
 The level meter and clipping detector operate post-gain.
-5. **(Optional) Enable geolocation** – Toggle the location switch on the timecode card to capture a single high-accuracy fix at the end of each take.
-Grant fine location permission when prompted; the status pill updates from *Disabled* → *Searching* → *Locked*.
+5. **(Optional) Enable geolocation** – Toggle the location switch in the settings panel to capture a single high-accuracy fix at the end of each take.
+Grant fine location permission when prompted.
+A location marker will appear in the top right corner of the timecode box when geolocation is enabled.
 6. **Start monitoring** – Tap **START MONITORING** to begin USB streaming.
 The level meter shows the real-time peak level of the loudest channel, with color zones (green/yellow/red) indicating headroom.
 If any channel clips, a warning icon appears and the meter stays red until you tap to clear.
 7. **Start recording** – Once levels look appropriate, tap **START RECORDING** to open a timestamped WAV file (e.g., `spcmic_recording_YYYYMMDD_HHMMSS.wav`) and begin writing audio to disk.
 The UI displays elapsed time.
 8. **Stop recording** – Tap **STOP RECORDING** to finalize the file.
 Headers are back-filled with the negotiated format before the file is closed.
 When the payload exceeds 4 GB, the writer upgrades the container to RF64 and patches the ds64 chunk before close.